CycloneDX/guides/ML-BOM/en/0x23-Design-Model-Card-Quantitative-Analysis.md

 AI benchmarking metrics are standardized, quantitative measures used to evaluate and compare the performance, accuracy, efficiency, and reliability of artificial intelligence models against established, uniform tasks and datasets.
 They function as a gauge progress in capabilities like reasoning, coding, and language understanding to provide simple comparisons to similar models.

-> [!Note] Currently, CycloneDX supports declaring metrics relative to *performance benchmarks* which is the most consistently documented metrics described within producer published model cards.
+> **Note**: Currently, CycloneDX supports declaring metrics relative to *performance benchmarks* which is the most consistently documented metrics described within producer published model cards.

 #### Performance metrics